cinnData/DataSci/[DS-02E] Example - Amazon Jobs data.md

 # Importing the data

-As in the previous example, we use the Pandas funcion `read_csv()` to import the data.
+We use the Pandas function `read_csv()` to import the data.
 First, we import the package:

 ```
 In [1]: import pandas as pd